karenkj9000/rl-dqn-atari-breakout/README.md

-# rl-dqn-atari-videopinball
+# Atari Reinforcement Learning - Video Pinball with DQN

-Deep Reinforcement Learning applied to the Atari game Video Pinball using Vanilla DQN and Double DQN
+This project explores Deep Q-Learning and Double DQN for the Atari game **Video Pinball** using OpenAI Gym.